danjferguson/devsecops/README.md

 # DevSecOps

-Instructions for getting started with DevOps tools.
+Instructions for getting started with DevSecOps tools.

 ## Getting Started

-If this is your first time, begin with [setting up your environment](https://github.com/danjferguson/devopsbydan/blob/master/how-to/setup-win-devops.md).
+If this is your first time, begin with [setting up your environment](https://github.com/danjferguson/devsecops/blob/master/how-to/setup-win-devops.md).